viraj-kabbur/user_manuals/school-admin/managing-students/adding-students.md

 The student will have to go to the login page [https://reallivesworld.com/login](https://reallivesworld.com/login)&#x20;

-Once here, they will have to enter their unique username provided by the Teacher, and the default password which will be - 12345678
+Once here, they will have to enter their unique username provided by the Teacher/Professor, and the default password which will be - 12345678

 Upon logging in the game the Student can change their password by visiting their profile and going to My Account for enhanced privacy.